alpaylan/website-zola/content/posts/programlama-dilleri-hakkinda/index.md

 }
 ```

-Bu fonksiyonu `square(1 + 2)` ile çağırdığımızda Typescript'teki değerlendirme aşağıdaki gibi yaşanıyor:
+Bu fonksiyonu `square(1 + 2)` ile çağırdığımızda TypeScript'teki değerlendirme aşağıdaki gibi yaşanıyor:

 ```ts
 square(1 + 2) // 1 + 2 -> 3